 For Google’s Blob Opera experiment, David Li recorded 16 hours of audio from six different opera singers and used it to teach the program how to sing opera.
 What we hear when we play it, however, doesn’t come from any of those singers, but from the program’s own attempt to create music based on what it’s learned.

 Machine learning’s already starting to make a big impact on the audio industry.
 Amper, an online composition tool, offers computer generated music based on user settings like genre and tempo as a substitute for stock music.
 Another app, Endel, creates personalized soundscapes that take into account factors like the time of day, weather and even the user’s vital signs, in addition to the program’s own unique compositions.
 Content creators in particular need more music than ever before, and machine learning is helping to meet that growing demand and broaden the market for original music.

 The next time you hear a piece of music in a commercial or streaming content, you may want to give it a closer listen.
 With more and more audio content now being produced through machine learning, you might just find a singing blob behind the microphone.

-Would you consider reviewing the Audio Branding Podcast?
-If so, here’s the Apple Podcast link: https://podcasts.apple.com/podcast/audio-branding/id1489042453 And if you like what you hear (and read!) – please do share it with anyone you think might be interested.
+Would you consider giving this podcast an honest review?
+You can do that here: https://lovethepodcast.com/audiobranding.
+And if you like what you hear (and read!) – please do share it with anyone you think might be interested.
 Thanks so much!

-And if you’re interested in crafting an audio brand for your business, why not check out my FREE download – 5 Tips For Implementing An Intentional Audio Strategy at https://voiceoversandvocals.com/audio-branding-strategy/
+And if you’re interested in crafting an audio brand for your business, why not check out my FREE download – Top 5 Tips For Implementing An Intentional Audio Strategy at https://voiceoversandvocals.com/audio-branding-strategy/